Posts

 St. Louis Woman

-In a warm-lit St. Louis night You drew me into a flame.
-Monday at BB's Your loose-knit top Stares me in the face: White-velvet In a black-silk cage.
-I call for Monk and a tango, Catherine D. Snow Comes up fast— You're hot, girlie!
-On an afternoon of morning, The dark is rising.
-Here is your card, Do you feel it?
-The Second Child.
+In a warm-lit St. Louis night, you drew me into a flame.
+Monday at BB's your loose-knit top stares me in the face: white-velvet, in a black-silk cage.
+I call for Monk and a tango.
+Catherine D. Snow comes up fast— You're hot, girlie!
+On an afternoon of morning, the dark is rising.
+Do you feel it?
+Here is your card, the Second Child, arranged in a sky of its own.
 He is the reason .
 Y ou’re tired.
-They’re here, It won’t be long.
+They’re here, it won’t be long.

 St. Louis Woman - Notes